“How to tell if ongoing messages differ enough to be impactful in seconds?”

 In front of competing hotels, Virgin rolled out a provocative welcome mat like this one, in Virgin’s cheeky brand voice: “I heard the Wi-Fi is so fast you can watch movies before they’re even finished shooting.”

-- Use a single “yes” button on the hotel phone, instead of all the confusing buttons you find on most hotel phones.
+- Use a single “yes” button on the hotel phone, instead of all the confusing buttons you find on other hotel phones.

 - Deliver printouts to your room when you email a document to yes@virgin.com.